Joey Votto Player Props: Reds vs. Brewers

-Joey Votto -- hitting .273 with two doubles, four home runs, three walks and 10 RBI in his past 10 games -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Freddy Peralta on the mound, on July 15 at 7:10 PM ET.
+The Cincinnati Reds and Joey Votto, who went 0-for-2 last time in action, take on Adrian Houser and the Milwaukee Brewers at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Brewers.
+He had a hitless performance in his previous game (0-for-2) against the Brewers.

 Joey Votto Game Info & Props vs. the Brewers